What’s the point of doing air squats? And why would someone do bodyweight squats every day?

 How to Do the Bodyweight Squat!

-Let’s review how to do a basic squat without weights before we consider more complicated moves.
+Let’s review how to do a basic air squat before we consider more complicated moves.

 In this exercise, you’ll lower and raise your body weight on your legs.
-The steps are as follows, courtesy Nerd Fitness:
+The steps to an air squat are as follows, according to a classic post at Nerd Fitness:

 - Stand with legs just outside your hips.